-For example, the following represent all of the legitimate ways of writing the number sixteen:
+For example, it would appear that there are at least six ways of writing the number sixteen:

-The last example being considered the most efficient, as it uses the least number of numerals.
+However, according to the rules only XIIIIII and XVI are valid, and the last example is considered to be the most efficient, as it uses the least number of numerals.

-The 11K text file, roman.txt (right click and 'Save Link/Target As...'), contains one thousand numbers written in valid, but not necessarily minimal, Roman numerals; that is, they are arranged in descending units and obey the subtractive pair rule (see About Roman Numerals... for the definitive rules for this problem).
+The 11K text file, roman.txt (right click and 'Save Link/Target As...'), contains one thousand numbers written in valid, but not necessarily minimal, Roman numerals; see About...
+Roman Numerals for the definitive rules for this problem.

 Find the number of characters saved by writing each of these in their minimal form.